muzix/ghost-s3/README.md

 ## Configuration

-Create new Amazon S3 bucket and new IAM User with permission to allow put and get object from that bucket.
+Create new Amazon S3 bucket and new IAM User with permissions allowed to put and get object from that bucket.
 Remember saving ACCESS_KEY and ACCESS_SECRET_KEY.

 Add `aws` block to file `config.js` as below: